 Or any of the other faculty instructors.

-The good thing about this is other instructors will cover topics that I did not cover.
-This will help you be a more well rounded / qualified personal trainer.
+The good thing about this is other instructors will cover topics that I may not have addressed.

 How Much To Recertify?

 Each AAAI/ISMA class is $99.
 If you take the class at a college or attend a conference, then the cost might be slightly more (usually $120 to $150).
 Colleges do not collect the $20 recert fee so you still need to pay AAAI-ISMA for that.

 Every certification will have a certification number printed on it.